sbb-design-systems/lyne-components/src/components/menu/menu/readme.md

 If only `sbb-menu-button`/`sbb-menu-link` components are provided, the items are automatically grouped within a list using `<ul>` and `<li>` items, for more complex scenarios the grouping must be done manually.

-The default `z-index` of the component is set to `1000`;
-to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-menu-z-index`.

 ## Accessibility

 As the menu opens, the focus will automatically be set to the first focusable item within the component.